 Gregory Matthews, also known as Greg Matthews, was a former Australian cricket all-rounder who played for New South Wales and the Australian cricket team in the 1980s and 1990s.
 He was known for his dashing batsmanship and his growing ability as a spin bowler.
-He made centuries in critical matches against New Zealand and India also took ten wickets in the Tied Test at Madras and batted well against England in 1986–87.
+He made centuries in critical matches against New Zealand and India; he also took ten wickets in the Tied Test at Madras and batted well against England in 1986–87.

-It was Matthews’ highest Test score of 130 when he came in at 166/4 and both he and Greg Ritchie (202) added 213 for the fifth wicket, a record for Australia vs New Zealand and Matthews’ highest Test score to date.
+It was Matthews’ highest Test score of 130 when he came in at 166/4, and both he and Greg Ritchie (202) added 213 for the fifth wicket, a record for Australia vs. New Zealand and Matthews’ highest Test score to date.
 In the course of Matthew’s innings, he had eggs thrown at him.
 Moreover, Greg Matthews took the opportunity to play in Zimbabwe with New South Wales instead of playing in the 1987 World Cup.
 In his capacity as an Australian representative at the World All-Rounders Cricket Championship, he picked up a medal.

-Despite the fact that he showed a great deal of promise for New South Wales during the 1987–88 season, including a career-high 6–97 with the ball against Victoria.
-Despite this, when it comes to choosing spin options, the Australian selectors prefer Peter Taylor, Tim May, and Peter Sleep over him.
+Despite the fact that he showed a great deal of promise for New South Wales during the 1987–88 season, including a career-high 6–97 with the ball against Victoria, Despite this, when it comes to choosing spin options, the Australian selectors prefer Peter Taylor, Tim May, and Peter Sleep over him.